 - your contact details and preferences

 - any Gift Aid declarations you have made

 - in certain situations, we may need use publicly available sources to carry out due diligence on donors to ensure that we are fundraising within the law.

-e) Management of volunteers: If you are one of our valued volunteers we will need to use your personal information to manage your volunteering activities, deliver training, involve and update you on our projects and campaigns and to ensure your safety.
+e) Management of volunteers and agents: If you are one of our valued volunteers or agents we will need to use your personal information to manage your activities, deliver training, involve and update you on our projects and campaigns and to ensure your safety.
 This may include sending you newsletters or information about our activities so that you are best equipped to perform your role.